npip99/Monereum/README.md

 When the timer is complete, anyone can commit the output coins.
 Upon commiting the output coins, the coins are then "Accepted", and no further disputes are possible.
 Additionally, the miner's 1 ETH bounty is returned.
 However, if two times the pending time has elapsed, then the next person who commits the output coins may claim the miner's bounty.
 This forces a transaction to resolve quickly.

 We destroy 0.5 ETH upon a dispute to disincentivize disputing with oneself to delay a transaction.
 Additionally, the proving is separated from the disputing as proving is expensive.
-It is important that the initial dispute is cheap so that disputes may still be made in periods of high network activity (During an ICO, for example).
+It is important that the initial dispute is cheap so that disputes may still be made during gas price attacks, while still keeping the miner's bounty as low as possible.

 ### Transaction Cancelling

+Ethereum allows cancelling transactions through nonce fiddling, though not many front-ends implement this behavior.
+Not knowing when a transaction will clear is quite limiting when a gas price is accidentally set too low, so I found it important to verify the ease of transaction cancelling.

-If a miner fee was too low, a transaction may still be cancelled at any time before a miner submits it.
-This is done by simply sending coins to yourself using one of the key images, and using a large enough miner fee.
+If a miner fee was too low, a transaction is cancelled by simply sending coins to yourself using one of the key images, and using a large enough miner fee.
 Key image uniqueness is verified upon submission to prevent an adversary from forcing a miner to lose his bounty (By submitting the transaction before him).
 It will be publically known that a transaction was cancelled, and the canceled and cancelee transactions will be linked.
 No other information will be revealed, however.
-Additionally, sending transactions to oneself will unlink the cancelee.
+Sending transactions to oneself will unlink the cancelee.
 Front-ends should implement this self-sending as part of the cancelling procedure, and should still use `M = 2` to remain hidden.

 ### Properties of Monereum